Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 In emacs it an option.
 I'm totally fine with giving away all that goodness that emacs provides to have proper editing experience *all the time*.
 In every buffer, in every menu.
+And I will continue slowly improving my emacs configuration.

 This experiment reminded me how many things are missing from my setup.
 It also reminded me that (neovim)[https://github.com/neovim/neovim] might be next big thing in my tool belt.
 I'm really hoping to see big movement around neovim once project becomes more or less compatible with current viml based configurations.

-Vim is not just editor, it's style of life, same as emacs.
-Just for people who love comfort :)

 *PS*

-(Here)[http://juanjoalvarez.net/es/detail/2014/sep/19/vim-emacsevil-chaotic-migration-guide/] is very good tutorial to get vim users started in emacs.
+* (Here)[http://juanjoalvarez.net/es/detail/2014/sep/19/vim-emacsevil-chaotic-migration-guide/] is very good tutorial to get vim users started in emacs.

+* My .emacs.d is (here)[https://github.com/Gonzih/.emacs.d].
+I tried to keep it minimalistic.